New COVID-19 cases drop to 4,699, with 98 more deaths and 174,000 Moderna doses coming

 "We will be reaching nearly 900 skilled nursing and assisted living facilities across Illinois, with the potential for 150,000 Illinois patients to access the vaccine," CVS spokesman Charlie Rice-Minoso said.
 "We will be facilitating roughly 2,700 on-site clinics over the next 12 weeks."

-CVS is inoculating at nursing homes in other states this week and the vaccines are being well received, he noted.
+CVS is inoculating at nursing homes in other states this week and the vaccines are being well received, he said.

 Illinois hospitals were treating 4,460 patients with the virus as of Sunday night.
-That's lower than the seven-day average of 4,667, which is less than hospitalization highs in the 5,000s and 6,000s in November -- but it's still a concerning level, experts said.
+That's lower than the seven-day average of 4,667 and less than hospitalization highs in the 5,000s and 6,000s in November -- but it's still a concerning level, experts said.

 Last week, the IDPH and Chicago separately received about 109,000 doses of vaccines.